azat-co/fullstack-javascript/chapter1/chapter1.md

 -   HTTP Request
 -   RESTful API

 Nevertheless, it's good to brush up on them because they are numerous and vast.
-Theory is not that useful or interesting without understanding how it appl<span id="Editing" class="anchor"></span>ies and benefits the actual code.
+Theory is not that useful or interesting without understanding how it applies and benefits the actual code.
 Therefore, we'll move swiftly to the technical setup to get you to the coding projects fast.